mariamsho/music-player/README.md

 # music-player
-Music player with applications for most played playlists recently played
+Music player with applications for most played songs playlists and recently played